 Research, as with analytics, can drive business decisions.
 However, research can often provide more insight into the data.
 For instance, with recent technological advances, market research provides information about a patient’s non-conscious thoughts or feelings through methods such as facial coding.
 This information can then be combined with survey data to provide a whole mind analysis.

-Market research and data analytics compliment each other.
-Market research captures the consumer’s voice, while data analytics offers the online behavior and patterns that may not be otherwise shared.
+Market research and data analytics complement each other.
+Market research captures the consumer’s voice, while data analytics offers online behavior and patterns that may not be otherwise shared.
 However, combining them can validate findings and provide deeper insight.

 In summary, market research often provides deeper insights than relying on analytics alone.
-However, utilizing both methods gives insights not otherwise noticed.
+However, utilizing both methods may give insights not otherwise noticed.